 Bill works with shapes and patterns, correlating musical materials to kinetic sculpture.
-His music is defined by interlocking, often hypnotic patterns interspersed with passages of intense rhythmic energy, while placing linear content in the foreground.
+His music is defined by interlocking, hypnotic patterns interspersed with passages of intense rhythmic energy, while placing melodic content in the foreground.

 “Ad emergere, distintiva, è una vena narrativa che si esplica nella studiata interpolazione di incisivi episodi melodici e ritmici, insieme a momenti di sospeso e incantato lirismo.”

 (A distinctive narrative that emerges is the interpolation of incisive melodic and rhythmic episodes, together with moments of suspended and enchanted lyricism.)

 -Filippo Focosi, Kothodik eZine, October 2017

 "… exceptional command of melody and compositional form.
 The music…stands head and shoulders above others of its ilk…”